Riacecilia/Refract/refract-capstone/docs/concepts/lenses.md

 A lens...
 - is an object, automatically created for each component.
-- gives each component scoped access to Refract's features
+- is the first and only argument in a component's set up function.
+It gives each component scoped access to Refract's features.
-- acts as a container for each component instance by ensuring that any reactive state you declare, or effects that you run are tied directly and exclusively to that specific component.
+- acts as a container for each component instance.
+Any reactive state you declare, or effects that you run are tied directly and exclusively to that specific component.
 - each component's behaviour stays inside the component and doesn't affect other components or global state.